The University of Montpellier’s open house will take place on February 11, 2023

-The open house in a nutshell
+The Open House in a Nutshell

-Hours vary depending on the location.
+Hours vary by location.

 More information here.